 - Fire and Brimstone Hell: The Ghost of Hamlet's father reveals that as his punishment in the afterlife, he must spend the days in "sulf'rous and tormenting flames" (by night, he walks as a ghost).
 The Ghost's prison is not Hell, but Purgatory, as (he says) his punishment will last (only) until his earthly crimes "are burnt and purged away".

 - Flashback: The ghost's tale of his murder is accompanied by a flashback to Claudius pouring poison into the ear of King Hamlet (also Laurence Olivier).

 - Hair of Gold, Heart of Gold: Brunette Jean Simmons wears a wig of long blonde hair as Ophelia.
-This, together with her Woman in White dress, emphasizes her sweet and gentle nature.
+This, together with her white dress, emphasizes her sweet and gentle nature.

 - Heartbeat Soundtrack: There's a heartbeat soundtrack every time the ghost appears.